kleineluka/junelite/README.md

 - ... and anything you want! (like really, a lot more)

 # 😵‍💫 How do I use it?
-- Download the zip (Booth) or unitypackage (Gumroad), and drag and drop it into Unity.
+- Download the zip (Booth) or unitypackage (Gumroad), and drag and drop it into Unity. (extract if zip!!)
 - Make a material, and make a cube and drag it onto it.
 Done!
 Now customize as you want.

 # 📝 What is the license?